From the Bob Willard Collection, Volume 1

 Even so, I couldn’t do half the things on my own blue Stingray bike that Billy Snyder could do on his shiny green one.
 He was an aerialist on his green Stingray.
 He could have performed in a circus.
 ‘Dumb as a box of rocks‘, but he could have traveled around small town America sparkling in a fancy circus suit.
 One guy’s toast is another man’s bagel.

 We all really thought Billy Snyder could join the circus.
 What else was he gonna do?
-Well.
 Well, it never came to pass.
 And he never did impress any of the girls to his advantage.

 At the end of the 2nd lunch period, with all the hour hands pointing at 1:00p, those of us still in the lunchroom horsing around jumped at the sudden lightning flash followed by an explosive loud BOOM!
 And then a harsh downpour and deluge of cold rain and cold sleet.

-The biggest storm of the year arrived in full force at Henry M. Teller elementary.
+The biggest storm of the spring arrived in full force at Henry M. Teller elementary.
 Eight-foot long fluorescent ceiling lights spit and flickered and crackled, and struggled to stay on.
 It was the first time that it ever rained on the last day of school.
 And it was a dark, cold blanketing downpour.
 A deluge.

 The sky was normally sunny and the air naturally warm for each of the five previous last days of school.
 As Denny Blum popularized years later: